When are the cost of living payments 2023?

 In order to be eligible for the cost of living payments, you must be receiving one of the qualifying benefits, or have already submitted an application that went on to be successful, in a specific assessment period.

-If you don't qualify for the first instalment, but think you might be eligible for one of the qualifying benefits, including child tax credit, income-related job seeker's allowance and universal credit, it's important to submit your application as soon as possible.
+If you don't qualify for the this instalment, but think you might be eligible for one of the qualifying benefits, including child tax credit, income-related job seeker's allowance and universal credit, it's important to submit your application as soon as possible.

 Use the benefits calculator at Entitledto to see what help you might qualify for.